dagbjorn/microcoffeeoncloud/README.md

 Specify the `build` and `push` profiles to build and push, respectively, the Docker image to Docker Hub.

+Or take advantage of the aggregator pom in the top-level folder and build all microservices in one go.

 :exclamation: Just remember that your Docker VM must be running for building the Docker images successfully.

-:bulb: On Windows, all projects may be built by running the `build-all-images.bat -Pbuild,push` file from the top-level folder.

 ## <a name="configuration"></a>Application configuration
 Application and environment-specific properties are defined in standard Spring manner by `${application}-${profile}.properties` files in the `microcoffeeoncloud-appconfig` project.
 Supported profiles are: